iambrainstorming/coding_blog/src/broadband_share/broadband_share_idea.md

 ## Transfer the funds from the user to the service provider based on statistics

-It a prepaid system.
+It is a prepaid system.
 Users can switch service providers within a day.
 This helps promote competition and eliminates fraudulent or non-reliable service providers.

 More reliable mesh network where service provider can also become user, in case of network failure of service provider.